Paint: Diluent or solvent or thinner

 The main purposes of the diluent are to dissolve the polymer and adjust the viscosity of the paint.
 It is volatile and does not become part of the paint film.
 It also controls flow and application properties, and in some cases can affect the stability of the paint while in liquid state.
 Its main function is as the carrier for the non-volatile components.
 To spread heavier oils (for example, linseed) as in oil-based interior house paint, a thinner oil is required.
 These volatile substances impart their properties temporarily—once the solvent has evaporated, the remaining paint is fixed to the surface.

 This component is optional: some paints have no diluent.

 Water is the main diluent for water-borne paints, even the co-solvent types.

-Solvent-borne, also called oil-based, paints can have various combinations of organic solvents as the diluent, including aliphatics, aromatics, alcohols, ketones and white spirit.
+Solvent-borne, also called oil-based, paints can have various combinations of organic solvents as the diluent — often referred to as paint thinner — including aliphatics, aromatics, alcohols, ketones and white spirit.
 Specific examples are organic solvents such as petroleum distillate, esters, glycol ethers, and the like.
 Sometimes volatile low-molecular weight synthetic resins also serve as diluents.

 Pigment, dye and filler

-Pigments are granular solids incorporated in the paint to contribute color.
-Dyes are colorants that dissolve in the paint.
-Fillers are granular solids incorporated to impart toughness, texture, give the paint special properties, or to reduce the cost of the paint.
-During production, the size of such particles can be measured with a Hegman gauge.
-Rather than using only solid particles, some paints contain dyes instead of or in combination with pigments.
+Pigments are solid particles or flakes incorporated in the paint, usually to contribute color to the paint film.
+Pigments impart color by selective absorption of certain wavelengths of light and/or by scattering or reflecting light.
+The particle size of the pigment is critical to the light-scattering mechanism.
+The size of such particles can be measured with a Hegman gauge.
+Dyes, on the other hand, are dissolve in the paint and impart color only by the selective absorption mechanism.
+Paints can be formulated with only pigments, only dyes, both, or neither.

-Pigments can be classified as either natural or synthetic.
-Natural pigments include various clays, calcium carbonate, mica, silicas, and talcs.
-Synthetics would include engineered molecules, calcined clays, blanc fixe, precipitated calcium carbonate, and synthetic pyrogenic silicas.

-Hiding pigments, in making paint opaque, also protect the substrate from the harmful effects of ultraviolet light.
-Hiding pigments include titanium dioxide, phthalo blue, red iron oxide, and many others.

-Fillers are a special type of pigment that serve to thicken the film, support its structure and increase the volume of the paint.
+Pigments can also be used to give the paint special physical or optical properties, as opposed to imparting color, in which case they are called functional pigments.
+Fillers or extenders are an important class of the functional pigments.
+These are typically used to build film thickness and/or reduce the cost of the paint, or they can impart toughness and texture to the film.
 Fillers are usually cheap and inert materials, such as diatomaceous earth, talc, lime, barytes, clay, etc. Floor paints that must resist abrasion may contain fine quartz sand as a filler.

-Not all paints include fillers.
-On the other hand, some paints contain large proportions of pigment/filler and binder.
+Sometimes, a single pigment can serve both decorative and functional purposes.
+For example some decorative pigments protect the substrate from the harmful effects of ultraviolet light by making the paint opaque to these wavelengths, i.e. by selectively absorbing them.
+These hiding pigments include titanium dioxide, phthalo blue, red iron oxide, and many others.